Hallockville Museum Farm

 HARASSMENT, BULLYING, and BEHAVIORAL ISSUES

-There is an expectation all campers respect each other, camp staff, and others who are part of the camp experience.
+There is an expectation that all campers respect each other, camp staff, and others who are part of the camp experience..
 It is important that all campers recognize the need to be kind, respectful, and thoughtful.
 Such interactions create a fun and enriching camp experience for everyone.

-Please express to your camper if they feel threatened, to immediately tell a camp staff member.
+Please express to your camper that if they feel threatened to immediately tell a camp staff member.

 ACCIDENTS and EMERGENCIES

-In the event of an accident, first aid will be administered, and an incident report will be completed by camp staff.
-Parents/Guardians will be notified as soon as reasonably possible after attending to the child’s immediate needs.
+In the event of an accident, first aid will be administered and an incident report will be completed by camp staff.
+Parent/Guardians will be notified as soon as reasonably possible after attending to the child’s immediate needs.

 In case of an emergency, the camp will call 911 and contact the Parent/Guardian or emergency contacts provided with the camper’s registration.